michael-ab/Regatta/Training/Erez Webman's Lectures/Consistency.md

 If there is 2 transactions that want to write the same row in the same time, the first to write will write and the second transaction will failed.

 working phase | validation (validation for commit) | Commit | Post Commit

+### Break Hard Lock

+If one of the nodes can't be hard locked, we released the hard locks from the other nodes for this transaction.
+If break hard lock happens x times, the transaction is aborted.